waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Archived & Falsified Hypotheses
 - **[FALSIFIED] Victory Road 2F Hidden Passage (9,16):** The puzzle agent hypothesized a secret passage at (9,16).
 This was based on a system directive when I was on the wrong, isolated platform.
 The hypothesis is likely incorrect now that I understand the map layout.
 - **[FALSIFIED] Victory Road 3F Hidden Passage (12,7):** The puzzle agent hypothesized a secret passage at (12,7).
 This was also based on being on the wrong platform.
 This hypothesis is likely incorrect.
+- **[HYPOTHESIS] Victory Road 2F Secret Passage:** The puzzle agent suggests a secret passage at (9, 16) is the key to solving the puzzle for the switch at (10, 17).
+The plan is to push the boulder from (5,15) down and then east to test this hypothesis.